KhaledKammoun/git-training/README.md

 # 🚀 Git Training

-Welcome to the **Git Training** repository! 🎉 This space is designed for you to learn and practice Git and GitHub commands without affecting any main projects.
+Welcome to the **Git Training** repository! 🎉 This space is designed for you to learn and practice Git and GitHub commands.
 Let's dive into the world of version control together! 🌟

 ## 📚 Purpose